Sublingual, or under the tongue, will give fast results.

 However, to get the full benefit of cannabis’s psychoactivity, your sublingual product should contain bioactive cannabinoids, that is – cannabinoids that have been heat- or chemically-treated to become decarboxylated.
 Otherwise, with non-bioactive cannabinoids, there will be no headiness.

 The second perk to sublingual cannabis is that it skips the stomach.
 The stomach contains strong acids that break down its contents, including your cannabis.
 A portion of the cannabinoids and terpenes will degrade (read: be destroyed) while digesting, meaning you lose some of the good stuff by eating or drinking it.

 Fortunately, most cannabinoids will survive the stomach’s acidic environment.
 Terpenes, though, are much more volatile and fragile, and many will disintegrate once they’re in the gut.

 Since cannabis taken sublingually doesn’t end up in the stomach, your dose will be more accurate than if you ate it.
-This is because of bioavailability, a fancy term for how much of the cannabinoid dose actually end up reaching the target, like the brain.
+This is because of bioavailability.
+Bioavailability is a fancy term for how much of the dose actually reaches the target.
 Research suggests anywhere between 4 to 12 percent of the THC we eat in an edible actually becomes bioavailable.
 So if you ate 10 mg THC, you’re actually only getting anywhere between 0.4 to 1.2 mg THC after it goes through all the digestive channels.

 Although sublingual cannabis hasn’t yet been thoroughly studied in humans, a 2006 study with rabbits found that roughly 10 to 15 times more THC became bioavailable through the sublingual route as opposed to the oral route.
 Take what you will from that.